• Business

 Definition of Supply Chain

-Supply Chain is a connection of all the parties, resources, businesses and activities involved in the marketing or distribution through which a product reaches the end user.
+The supply chain connects all the parties, resources, businesses and activities involved in the marketing or distribution through which a product reaches the end user.
 It creates a link between the channel partners like suppliers, manufacturers, wholesalers, distributors, retailers, and the customer.
-To put simply, it encompasses the flow and storage of the raw material; semi-finished goods and the finished goods from point of origin to its final destination i.e. consumption.
+Simply put, it encompasses the flow and storage of the raw material, semi-finished goods and finished goods from the point of origin to its final destination, i.e. consumption.

 The process which plans and controls the supply chain operations is known as Supply Chain Management.
-It is a cross-functional system that manages the movement of raw material, within the organization and the movement of finished goods out of the firm along with full customer satisfaction side by side.
+It is a cross-functional system that manages the movement of raw materials, within the organization and the movement of finished goods out of the firm, along with full customer satisfaction side by side.
 The following activities are included in the supply chain:

 • Integration